11 Types of Mutual Funds Every Indian Investor Must Know Before Putting In a Single Rupee

 If you’re a freelancer, NRI, business owner, or someone with multiple income streams, the tax implications of different mutual funds can be significant and non-obvious.
 The 2023 debt fund taxation change, LTCG grandfathering rules for equity funds, and surcharge on capital gains for high-income earners all require a Chartered Accountant (CA) — not a blog post.

-;re Investing a Large Lump Sum
+2. You’;re Investing a Large Lump Sum

 If you’ve received an inheritance, sold property, or have a large bonus to invest, the stakes are too high for DIY decisions.
 A Systematic Transfer Plan (STP) strategy, asset allocation, and tax planning for a corpus above ₹25–50 lakh deserves a SEBI-Registered Investment Adviser (RIA).